mrcrypster/clickhousy/README.md

 clickhouse::last_response();  # raw text response from Clickhouse after latest query
 ```

-Curl (which is used for HTTP communication) resposne info can be accessed via:
+Curl (which is used for HTTP communication) response info can be accessed via:
 ```php
 clickhouse::last_info();  # response from curl_getinfo() after latest query
 ```